johnnymugs/controllers-talk/talk.md

 - I've worked on countless Rails projects
 - No one seems to know what to do with controller tests
 - Why I came to give this talk
-Neither did I!
-{:/comment}

-# One day...
-{::comment}
-  one day I started working on a project with a dev much senior to me he had strong opinions about controllers he employed a unique strategy
 {:/comment}

 # Controller Testing Hall of Shame